 Interventional Radiology Technologist - VIR Lab

-- Career Advancement: Due to hospital growth and expansion, these positions offer significant opportunity for advancing your career, whether it be cross training in another modality or moving into leadership positions.
+- Career Advancement: Due to hospital growth and expansion, this position offers significant opportunity for advancing your career, whether it be cross training in another modality or moving into leadership positions.

-- Industry Leading Benefit Plan: The hospital offers a comprehensive benefits package, including PTO, 401(k), medical and dental plans, but offerings go beyond traditional packages which include; leadership development opportunities, financial support for continuing education (MSN), tuition reimbursement, and many others.
+- Industry Leading Benefit Plan: The hospital offers a comprehensive benefits package, including PTO, 401(k) with match, medical and dental plans, but offerings go beyond traditional packages to include; Empower + Wellbeing programs, Childcare assistance, adoption assistance, financial support for continuing education, tuition reimbursement, and many others.

 - Sign on bonus / relocation package eligibility